 Voters choose from people who have offered themselves to serve as candidates for house or senate seats in this arena.
 And, when elected they go to Juneau where there is a system for what they do.
 To influence that system–beyond just voting–you must understand it.

 The Legislature includes the Senate and the House, with the 20 Senators elected from districts lettered A-T and 40 House members elected two to each Senate District numbered 1-40 (Two House districts within each Senate district).
-To see all the elected legislators–and even past legislators–go here: http://akleg.gov/index.php
+LAA maintains the webpage for the state public officials including the legislature, and anyone wanting to influence the Alaska Legislature should bookmark this website: http://akleg.gov/index.php

 Executive Branch includes the governor, Department Commissioners, and all the general state workforce.
 The governor proposes a budget which is developed out of the Office of Management and Budget (OMB).
-Only the governor knows where all of Alaska’s money is being spent: https://www.omb.alaska.gov/
+Legislative Finance handles the budget on the legislative side but only the governor knows where all of Alaska’s money is being spent:

 Judicial Branch includes the court system with four judicial districts having a structure that is centrally administered to assure laws established by the legislature, and enforced by the Executive Branch, are followed according to the constitution on a case-by-case basis.

-I have always been particularly enamored by the legislature because this is the body closest to the people.
-Each representative serves a district established in reapportionment after each 10-year census, representing a geographical area and roughly 1/40th of the population of the state.
-Alaska’s population of approximately 740,000 people means an elected house member typically represents around 18,500 people; a senator represents twice that number, 37,000 people.
+I have always been enamored with the legislative branch of government because this is the body closest to the people.
+Each representative serves a district established in reapportionment after each 10-year census, representing a general geographical area and roughly 1/40th of the population of the state.
+Alaska’s population of approximately 732,673 (2021) people means an elected house member typically represents around 18,300 people; a senator represents twice that number, 37,000 people.